March 07, 2014

 By creating high-paying jobs and providing the raw materials essential to manufacturing, minerals mining helps stimulate economic recovery.

-U.S. minerals mining supports more than 1.2 million jobs.
-A job in U.S. metal ore mining is one of the highest paying in the private sector, with an average salary registering $85,504 a year and often climbing above $100,000 for experienced workers.
+The U.S. minerals mining industry supports more than 1.2 million jobs.
+A U.S. metal mining job is one of the highest paying in the private sector, with an average salary annually salary more than $85,000 and often climbing into the six figures for experienced workers.

-Prospects for those entering the field today are bright; not only have technological and advanced practices helped to make mining continually safer for workers, but mining is one of a handful of sectors that will add jobs at a fairly consistent rate over the next 20 years, adding between 11,000 and 13,000 jobs per year.
+Prospects for those entering the field today are bright.
+Technological and advanced practices helped to make mining jobs continually safer for workers, and mining is one of a handful of sectors that creates jobs at a fairly consistent rate over the next 20 years, adding between 11,000 and 13,000 jobs per year.

 By creating jobs and providing essential materials, mining is emerging as an important partner in stimulating economic recovery.